– KS3 Philosophy, Religion and Ethics

 Possible careers and opportunities

-A qualification in Religious Studies is useful in the following professions: Media, Law, Politics, Medicine the Army, Social care, the Police, and of course, Education.
+A qualification in Philosophy, Religion and Ethics Studies is useful in the following professions: Media, Law, Politics, Medicine the Army, Social care, the Police, and of course, Education.

 Facilities